 Location & Accommodations

 Our base is co-located with the Elko Interagency Dispatch Center at Harris Field in Elko, Nevada near the junction of Interstate 80 and Mountain City Highway.
 On site are office facilities, ready room, storage, and two pads suitable for Type 3 helicopters.
-A barrack is planned for the future; in the meantime however, alternative arrangements for housing may be available.

 Work Dates & Rates of Pay